EVENTFLOW

 Schedule

-These early explorations helped me break down the core components of the system: dates, speakers, and different inputs.
+The core components of the system were: dates, speakers, and different inputs.

-The concept of cross-mode syncing emerged as a way to separate internal planning from public-facing experiences while keeping them connected through a shared system.
+The concept of planner-participant syncing emerged as a way to separate internal planning from public-facing experiences while keeping them connected through a shared system.

 Visualizing workflow, permissions, and cross-mode synchronization: